 Exploring opportunities to provide high-quality, community-based care for high-need patients

 In the U.S. today, there are more than six million people aged 65 years or older living with multiple health conditions, such as diabetes, heart disease and chronic obstructive pulmonary disease, and more than five million who suffer from dementia or Alzheimer's disease.
 Many of these "high-need" individuals are also limited in their ability to perform everyday tasks, which can include bathing, dressing and even walking.
 This population is also living longer.
 The last phase of life can be several years, with health on a slower, more extended, decline.

 Over the next few decades, the age of the U.S. population will shift dramatically with people 65 years and older reaching nearly 84 million – that is almost double the population as of 2012.
 From a health care perspective this rapid growth, combined with an increase in health needs for a population that is living longer, will have a tremendous burden on our health care system.

-One of the greatest challenges, in addition to the cost of care, is coordinating and delivering care based on individual preferences and in the places people want to receive it: in the community and in their homes.
+One of the greatest challenges, in addition to the cost of care, is coordinating and delivering care based on individual preferences and in places people want to receive it: in their communities and in their homes.
 This will require building new models that integrate the currently fragmented array of primary, specialty and end-of-life care services.
-It will also require broadening the scope of palliative, or comfort, care programs beyond hospitals and into the home.
+It will also require broadening the scope of palliative care – a field devoted to providing people with expert care that serves their goals – beyond hospitals and into the home.
 Expanding the use of telehealth, coordinating with social services agencies and providing much needed support to the more than 42 million unpaid family caregivers are also requirements.

 We see five mutually reinforcing strategies critical to the success of building, spreading and assessing community-based care programs.
 Derived in part from the Institute of Medicine report Dying in America, the strategies include: